JermellB/restagraph/README.md

 Parameter _must_ include `type` and `uid`, and _may_ also include `attributes`.

 If the destination resource doesn't already exist, it will be automatically created first.
 This has to be done as a separate transaction; beware race-conditions where two clients try to create the same thing at the same time.

+Returns the URI of the newly-created path through this relationship.

 ### Retrieve the type and UID of all resources to which this one has a specific relationship